Lumen Technologies: 2010 merger with Qwest

 On April 22, 2010, CenturyLink (at this point still legally known as CenturyTel, Inc.) announced it would acquire Qwest in a stock-for-stock transaction.
 Under the agreement, CenturyLink would swap 0.1664 of its shares for each share of Qwest; as a result, CenturyLink shareholders prior to the merger wound up with 50.5% share of ownership in the combined company, while former Qwest shareholders gained the remaining 49.5%.
 The valuation of CenturyLink's purchase was $12 billion.
 The merger was completed on April 1, 2011.

-The addition of Qwest allowed CenturyLink to become the third largest telecommunications company in the United States, and the largest landline phone provider in the state of Colorado.
-The new company has 17 million access lines, 5 million broadband customers, and 1.4 million video subscribers across 37 states.
-The merger also made CenturyLink owner of one of the Former Regional Bell Operating Companies: the successor to US West, which had been purchased by Qwest in 2000.
+After the merger, CenturyLink became the largest landline provider in the state of Colorado as well as the third largest telecom company in the US.
+At the time, the new company had 17 million access lines, 5 million broadband customers, and 1.4 million video subscribers across 37 states.
+Additionally, the acquisition meant CenturyLink would become owner of Former Regional Bell Operating Company, US West, due to Qwest's purchase of the company in the year 2000.